ahdbilal/Databricks-GPU-Serving-Examples/README.md

 |Simple Sentiment Analysis|[bert-base-uncased-imdb](https://huggingface.co/textattack/bert-base-uncased-imdb) | [link to script](examples/bert-sentiment(pyfunc).py) |

 ## Quantizing Models
 You can quantize models to reduce the computational and memory costs of running inference by representing the weights and activations with low-precision data types like 8-bit integer (int8) instead of the 16-bit binary floating point (bfloat16).
-With quantization, you can 13b model on single A10 and a 7b model on T4 GPU.
+With quantization, you can deploy 13b model on single A10 and a 7b model on T4 GPU.
 - [mpt-7b-instruct deployment with 8-bit quantization](examples/mpt-7b-instruct-quantized.py)

 ## Want to Fine Tune Models?